Check 21 Disclosures

 - An explanation of why the substitute check you received is insufficient to confirm that you suffered a loss; and

-- A copy of the substitute or the following information to help us identify the substitute check: Check Number, date of check, amount of check and to whom the check was written.
+- A copy of the substitute check or the following information to help us identify the substitute check: Check Number, date of check, amount of check and to whom the check was written.